tengjingwang/bionime-devops-assignment/README.md

 ## Tasks

-[X] VPC w/ 1 pub and 1 pri subnet
+[O] VPC w/ 1 pub and 1 pri subnet
-    [X] routing tables
+    [O] routing tables
-    [ ] test in each instance and make sure they can connect each other [X] RDS/MySQL instance in said pri subnet
+    [O] test in each instance and make sure they can connect each other [O] RDS/MySQL instance in said pri subnet
     [ ] ECS instance in pub subnet
+        [X] careful with security group
+            not specified in the assignment
         [ ] Cloudwatch agent + log to cloudwatch
-        [ ] careful with security group
-        [ ] cloudwatch log agent
-            [ ] iam roles
+            [ ] Let me see if I can get away w/o using packer [ ] iam roles

-[X] unable to connect outside from private subnet

 ### Questions

-[ ] How to test
 [X] Should deal with IAM and premission crap?
     Nah, too much effort.
 Other interview to attend to.